 If the Thursday deadline has passed and you need to make special arrangements to receive Communion, please call the church office at 707-579-2604 and follow the prompts for the priest-on-call line.

 Tuesday Morning Prayer at 8:00 a.m.

 During the COVID-19 pandemic, we are gathering for an outdoor, physically distanced service of Morning Prayer in the central courtyard at 8:00 a.m. on Tuesdays.
 Entrance is from the back parking lot at 636 Cherry Street.
-Please register in advance, as capacity is limited due to spacing needs.
 Participants agree to follow all health guidelines, including face coverings and physical distancing.

 About Episcopal Worship

 Episcopal worship follows an ancient pattern that dates to the earliest days of the Christian church.
 Our principal Sunday service is called the Holy Eucharist, from a Greek word that means "thanksgiving."
 The first half of the Eucharist is the Liturgy of the Word, when we hear readings from the Old and New Testaments and a sermon based on the scriptures of the day.
 We respond to the readings by offering our prayers for all people everywhere and all of God's creation, as well as our own individual needs.

 The second half is the Liturgy of the Table, also called Holy Communion.
 We believe the bread and wine over which our thanks are given become the Body and Blood of Christ.
 When we share in Communion together, we are fed with the life of Jesus himself and renewed for our lives as his disciples.